Quantum difference equation for Nakajima varieties: Quantum K-theory of Nakajima varieties

-with \textit{proper} evaluation map $\tilde{\ev}$ from $\qm^{d}(X)_{\textrm{relative} {\kern 3pt p}}$ to $X$.
-The construction of the moduli space for relative quasimaps is explained in Section 6.5 of \cite{pcmilect}.
-It follows similar construction of relative moduli spaces in Gromow-Witten theory \cite{} and Donaldson-Thomas theory \cite{}.
+with \emph{proper} evaluation map $\tilde{\ev}_p$.
+The construction of the moduli space of relative quasimaps $\qm^{d}(X)_{\textrm{relative} {\kern 3pt p}}$ is explained in Section 6 of \cite{pcmilect}.
+It follows similar constructions of relative moduli spaces in Gromow-Witten theory \cite{GWquas1,GWquas2} and Donaldson-Thomas theory \cite{DTquas}.